kudonon/2PChess/README.md

 the users when a king is in check, but to win the game, the king must be taken down and not checkmated.

+Just Run Main.java on a console (terminal/shell) and

 Enjoy!